-This policy will become effective March 1, 2006, and will apply to all students and individuals receiving services at NWCOC.
+This policy originally became effective March 1, 2006, and was updated December 16, 2020.
+It applies to all students and individuals receiving services at NWCOC.

-NWCOC hereby designates the Director of Apprenticeship and the Director of Education, as the administrators of the Drug and Alcohol Policy.
+NWCOC hereby designates the Director of Apprenticeship and the Director of Craft Training as the administrators of this policy.

-NWCOC will not tolerate the possession, use, transfer, or sale of alcohol, illegal drugs or drug paraphernalia on NWCOC campus property or at a job or training site related to NWCOC, including the NWCOC parking lot.
-Illegal drugs are defined as mood-altering substances which cannot be obtained legally or which are legal, but are obtained illegally.
+NWCOC will not tolerate the possession, use, transfer, or sale of alcohol, illegal drugs, or drug paraphernalia on NWCOC campus property or at a job or training site related to NWCOC or its administrated apprenticeship programs, including the NWCOC parking lot.
+Illegal drugs are defined as mood-altering substances which cannot be obtained legally, or which are legal, but are obtained illegally.
 Marijuana is a Schedule I controlled substance; its use is illegal under federal law.
 Some states permit marijuana for personal use or to treat medical conditions when supported in writing by a licensed medical doctor.
-These are not acceptable reasons for the presence of marijuana in an apprentice's system under this Policy.
+These are not acceptable reasons for the presence of marijuana in an individual's system under this Policy.
 It is the Policy of NWCOC that the use of marijuana in any form is prohibited regardless of the reason for use.

 The only exception to the prohibition of the consumption of alcohol on NWCOC campus property is where alcohol is served at a NWCOC-sponsored function.
-In that event, students/participants are expected to drink responsibly.
+In that event, individuals are expected to drink responsibly.

-Students/participants are prohibited from attending classes or participating in programs or activities when they are impaired by alcohol or drugs, including prescription drugs which affect judgment, alertness, or motor skills.
-Students/participants should ask their physicians whether prescription drugs may impair their coordination and, if so, should notify their instructor.
+Individuals are prohibited from attending classes or participating in programs or activities when they are impaired by alcohol or drugs, including prescription drugs which affect judgment, alertness, or motor skills.
+Individuals should ask their physicians whether prescription drugs may impair their coordination and, if so, should notify their instructor and coordinator.